IMJ84/com.dileep.plugins.datepicker/README.md

 Default: `true`

 ## Requirements
-- PhoneGap 3.0 or newer /Cordova 3.0 or newer
+- PhoneGap 3.0 or newer / Cordova 3.0 or newer
-- Android/iOs
+- Android